Table of Contents

 We believe identity and data controls are central to securing your cloud.
 Your cloud is flooded with non-people identities, sprawling data, and imminent danger.
 It’s why Sonrai Dig, built on patented graphing technology, perfectly maps all possible access and activities.
 This is how you automatically enforce least privilege, monitor access to crown jewel data, and automate CSPM.
 You get security far superior to anything possible before.

-Using Sonrai’s Dig, our enterprise cloud security platform offering CIEM, you can continuously inventory your identities, visualize their effective (end-to-end) permissions, and be alerted of any deviations as soon as they are detected.
+With Sonrai Security, you can continuously inventory your identities, visualize their effective (end-to-end) permissions, and be alerted of any anomalous activity as soon as it happens.
 With this in place, you can manage risk at the scale and speed of your cloud and not find yourself in the headlines for the next data breach.